Bar Kokhba Revolt: Judaea between the two revolts

-In 115 CE, during the reign of Emperor Trajan, a widespread Jewish uprising known as the Diaspora Revolt erupted across the eastern Mediterranean, affecting communities in Egypt, Cyrenaica, Cyprus, and Mesopotamia, and continued until 117.
-Epigraphic and later literary notices also indicate that Judaea itself saw a Roman campaign at this time, remembered in rabbinic tradition as the "Kitos War"—a designation drawn from the name of the Moorish general Lusius Quietus, whom Trajan placed in charge of the province to enforce order.
-Hostilities may have been stoked by Roman cult acts in Jerusalem: Hippolytus reports that a legion under Trajan set up an idol called Kore, while an inscription records soldiers of Legio III Cyrenaica dedicating an altar or statue to Serapis in the city during Trajan's final year.
+In 115–117, during the reign of Emperor Trajan, Jewish diaspora communities in Egypt, Cyrenaica, Cyprus, and Mesopotamia launched a series of uprisings known as the Diaspora Revolt.
+Epigraphic and later literary evidence also indicates that Judaea itself saw a Roman campaign at this time, remembered in rabbinic tradition as the "Kitos War"—a designation derived from the name of the general Lusius Quietus, identified as a Maurus, whom Trajan placed in charge of the province to enforce order.
+Hostilities may have been provoked by Roman cult practices in Jerusalem: Hippolytus reports that a legion under Trajan erected an idol of Korē, while an inscription records soldiers of Legio III Cyrenaica dedicating an altar or statue to Serapis in Trajan's final year.
+Because the sources for hostilities in Judaea during this period are scarce, largely late, and unmentioned in primary accounts of the Diaspora Revolt, the nature of these events remains contested and was probably minor.
+(Note: According to historian Lester L. Grabbe, if any unrest did take place in Judaea, it was likely quickly suppressed by Quietus.)

-With Hadrian's accession to the throne following Trajan's death in 117, Quietus was dismissed from his role in Judaea and replaced by Marcus Titius Lustricus Bruttianus.
-Around this time, a second legion—Legio II Traiana Fortis, redeployed after Hadrian abandoned Trajan's eastern conquests—was stationed in the province.
-This brought the garrison to two legions and raised Judaea's standing to that of a provincia consularis, placing it under a proconsul, a higher-ranking official.
-Soldiers of the new legion were quickly set to work on infrastructure: by around 120 CE, milestones indicate the construction of a road from Ptolemais (Acre) to Sepphoris and Caparcotna, establishing Caparcotna as a northern base and securing the key corridor between Judea, Galilee, Egypt, and Syria.
-Efforts to repopulate the region with loyal settlers, including discharged Roman soldiers, aimed to secure the territory but ultimately led to the alienation of its Jewish population.
+Following Hadrian's accession in 117, Quietus was relieved of his position in Judaea and replaced by Marcus Titius Lustricus Bruttianus.
+Around this time, a second legion, Legio II Traiana Fortis, was stationed in the province.
+This raised the garrison to two legions and elevated Judaea's administrative status to that of a proconsular province, placing it under a proconsul, a higher-ranking official.
+Soldiers of the new legion were soon deployed on infrastructure projects: milestones dating to approximately 120 document the construction of a new road from Acre to Sepphoris and Caparcotna, establishing the latter as a northern base and securing a key corridor between Judea, Galilee, Egypt, and Syria.
+Roman efforts to stabilize the region by settling loyal populations, including retired veterans, contributed to the growing alienation of its Jewish inhabitants.

 Causes

-Ancient sources identify two distinct triggers for the outbreak of the revolt.
-Cassius Dio attributes it to Jewish anger over Emperor Hadrian's decision to rebuild Jerusalem as a Roman colony, Aelia Capitolina.
-The Historia Augusta cites a Roman ban on circumcision, a central Jewish practice, as the immediate cause.
-Modern scholarship generally recognizes a combination of these causes in explaining the outbreak of the revolt.
+Ancient sources identify two principal triggers for the revolt: Cassius Dio cited Jewish anger over Hadrian's plan to rebuild Jerusalem as the Roman colony Aelia Capitolina, while the Historia Augusta points to a ban on circumcision (Brit milah), a central Jewish practice.
+Recent scholarship has increasingly rejected the latter source as unreliable, and the establishment of Aelia Capitolina is now generally regarded as the revolt's primary cause.